Mobile phone versionWhat is this?

 also known as Decorated Crosses

-An Adorned Cross (sometimes called a Decorated Cross) is invariably based on a simple Latin or Greek cross so that the additional feature is emphasized.
-The additional feature usually becomes the main focus of the object; the crucifix is an obvious example.
-Another example is the Irish Claddagh sign, which is considered by some to have supernatural power when mounted on a cross.
-And yet another, albeit silly, example is the Santa Cross.
+An Adorned Cross (sometimes called a Decorated Cross or Furnished Cross) is almost invariably based on a simple Latin or Greek cross so that the additional feature is emphasized.
+The additional feature usually becomes the main focus; the crucifix is an obvious example.

 For all crosses, see the complete list.